teja2495/youtube-shortcuts/README.md

 - If you experience slowdowns, try refreshing the page
 - Check if other extensions might be conflicting

-## Contributing

-Feel free to submit issues or pull requests to improve the extension!

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Changelog

-### Version 2.0
-- Added custom "Watch Later" button to video player
-- Added custom "Save to Playlist" button to video player
-- Enhanced playlist page with quick action icons
-- Improved URL change detection and navigation handling
-- Better support for YouTube Shorts
-- Optimized performance and reliability

-### Version 1.0
-- Initial release
-- Basic playlist functionality
-- Support for YouTube's dynamic interface updates